 Volunteering is as diverse as the millions of people who do it.
 Find out about the different types of volunteering.
 So whatever your background or interests, there’s bound to be something that’s a great fit.
 Westminster volunteers include new students, experienced postgraduates and everything in between.

 To understand what volunteering is and why you should get involved, please read Volunteering: The How’s, What’s and Why’s

 For more information, visit our main page at www.westminster.ac.uk/volunteering.

-If you simply like to see what opportunities are available click on the following links:
+If you would simply like to see what opportunities are available, please go to Engage Jobs

 You can help make the university a more sustainable place every day by making small positive steps throughout your day!
 Switch lights and devices off when they’re not being used, reduce the amount of waste you produce and put recyclable items in the recycling bins.